CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

    ![](./images/serverlist-output.png "")

-1. On your JumpVM, open the PgAdmin tool from the start menu to connect to the Azure arc enabled Postgres Hyperscale database
+1. On your JumpVM, open the PgAdmin tool from the start menu to connect to the Azure Arc-enabled Postgres Hyperscale database

    ![](./images/pgadmin-startmenu.png "")